akamai/terraform-provider-akamai/docs/guides/akamai_provider_auth.md

 Akamai Provider configuration file (`akamai.tf`):

 ```
-edgerc = \"\~/.edgerc\"
+edgerc = "~/.edgerc"
 ```

-The `\~/.edgerc` is the location of your file on your local machine.
-In your Terraform files you can reference individual sections inside the .edgerc file:
+`~/.edgerc` is the location of your file on your local machine.
+In your Terraform files, you can reference individual sections inside the `.edgerc` file:

 ### Example usage